-I’ll never pay full price for an iTunes card or code.
+I’ll never pay full price for an iTunes card or code – not that I buy them much at all anymore!
 Pretty much every week there’s a way to save, though perhaps only 5%.
-But if you’re prepared to wait you can sometimes get 20% off codes – however these are much rarer in 2017 than previous years.
+But if you’re prepared to wait you can sometimes get 20% off codes – however these are much rarer in 2018 than previous years.

 Current cheap iTunes voucher offers and gift card deals are (quick links):

 - The best iTunes voucher code discounts and deals

 - Physical gift card deals

 - Apple Music offers